coltongrainger/quamash/prelims/algebra.md

 We had a definition quiz on

 - bijection
+    - one really should just bite the bullet
+    - define injectivity and surjectivity
 - $S_n$
+    - requires "binary operation"
 - cycle
+    - naive attempt: "a cycle is an element of $S_n$ that cannot be factored into disjoint simple transpositions distinct form itself"
 - $\epsilon$
+    - the sign of a permutation

-where we were assumed as known
+    - requires "matrix representation" or "discriminant" where we were assumed as known

 - set (and related accouterments)